blackboard/jmh-gradle-plugin/README.md

 In this case, the number of warmup iterations be test has been changed to 3,
 the number of measurement iterations have been changed to 2, and the output of the tests is going to a file named `different_name.txt`

+### Recommendations for Ease of Use ###
+Try to define all your benchmark iteration, warmpup and measurement information in the benchmark sourcefile itself, using the
+provided JMH annotations.
+The annotations are much easier to read than command line options.
+Keep in mind, that the command line
+options are more of a convenience than to be used for complete configuration.
+Any options specified on the command line will overwrite those specified from a JMH annotation.